4x5 Super Cambo

 Monorail cameras can be a good value today

 ‘Cameras such as the Sinar, Cambo, Arca and Linhof are of superior quality — quite costly, but worth every doller if one can afford them’ (Adams, 1970, p.
 43).
-None are in production today and their value on the used market is not high, likely due to their weight and bulkiness.
+As far as I know, no monorail cameras are in production today and their value on the used market is not high, likely due to their weight and bulkiness.
 Wooden field cameras like the Tachihara are far more portable.

 References / further reading